Mekhlabhishek/Test1/book/chapter-04.md

 npm test
 ```

 we will see the output on console `0 passing` and it seems browser is not performing any operations.
-However that is not the case.
-Above commnads are executed however they are not yet using synchronous mode of test runner.
-As we can see that `browser.getUrl()` is returning a promise here and not resoving.
+However, that is not the case.
+Above commands are executed however they are not yet using synchronous mode of test runner.
+As we can see that `browser.getUrl()` is returning a promise here and not resolving.

 Output is `{ state: 'pending' }`.
-Lets fix that in next section.
+Let's fix that in the next section.

 ## 4.3 Wrap program into the mocha framework